 as appropriate.
-Low reflective PV panels would be incorporated to minimize bird strikes.
-The construction and operation of the Project would comply with the Endangered Species Act, which provides for the protection of endangered and/or threatened species and critical habitat.
-Should any evidence of the presence of endangered and/or threatened species or their critical habitat be brought to the attention of the contractor, the contractor would immediately report this evidence to KPP Energy and a representative of the Agency.
-Construction shall be temporarily halted pending the notification process and further directions issued by the Agency after consultation with the USFWS.
-If possible, minor vegetation clearing would be performed outside the peak migratory bird breeding/nesting period (May 1-July 1) to avoid effects to nesting birds.
-If vegetation clearing activities cannot be avoided during this period, KPP Energy would conduct pre-clearance surveys of the site.
-If a field survey identifies one or more active bird nest, appropriate measures would be taken to avoid incidental take, including establishing an avoidance buffer until the young have fledged.
-If an active nest is identified that cannot be avoided, KPP Energy would consult with the Kansas Department of Wildlife and Parks and the USFWS to determine an appropriate course of action.
-If it is determined that the Proposed Action resulted in the introduction of invasive species at the Project, KPP Energy would develop an appropriate weed management plan(s) in keeping with any relevant Kansas policies to prevent invasive species from becoming established.
-Historic and Cultural Resources The Cheyenne and Arapaho Tribes of Oklahoma, Kaw Nation of Oklahoma, Osage Nation, Pawnee Nation of Oklahoma, and Wichita and Affiliated Tribes (Wichita, Keechi, Waco & Tawakonie) of Oklahoma would be notified if any inadvertent discoveries are made during project activities.
-Aesthetics/Visual Resources None Air Quality KPP Energy would implement fugitive dust control measures, including watering, during construction of the Proposed Action, and all construction equipment would be maintained in accordance with manufacturer's instructions.
-Socioeconomics and No emissions are anticipated during operation of the Proposed Action Alternative.
-None Environmental Justice Noise Construction-related noise effects would be mitigated as much as practical to minimize nighttime noise effects by limiting noise-generating activities to the hours between 6:00 a.m. and 6:00 p.m. depending on the time of year and taking into consideration construction-related safety considerations.
-Transportation and Traffic KPP Energy would coordinate with the City of Clay Center and Clay County, as needed, to ensure the existing traffic control infrastructure can support construction of the Proposed Action, and to coordinate access to the Project site to minimize traffic effects during construction.
-Environmental Risk Management Waste generation would be managed in accordance with Federal, State, and Local regulations.
-Safety at the Project would be managed by strict adherence to OSHA requirements.
-Procedures in an emergency response plan would include management efforts, a Hazardous Operations Manual, and Spill Control and Countermeasures ("SPCC") plans designed to protect workers and the public from exposure to hazards.
-Reflectivity, Glare, or Dazzle Low glare PV panels would be incorporated into the site design.
+Low reflective PV panels would be incorporated to minim : 1.:1 SUTIKES. lize bird The construction and operation of the Project would comply with the End Species Act, which provides for the protection of endangered and/or the species and critical habitat.
+Should any evidence of the presence of end and/or threatened species or their critical habitat be brought to the attention contractor, the contractor would immediately report this evidence to KPP End a representative of the Agency.
+Construction shall be temporarily halted pen notification process and further directions issued by the Agency after con- with the USFWS. angered reatened langered n of the ergy and ding the sultation If possible, minor vegetation clearing would be performed outside the peak m bird breeding/nesting period (May 1-July 1) to avoid effects to nesting vegetation clearing activities cannot be avoided during this period, KPP would conduct pre-clearance surveys of the site.
+If a field survey identifie more active bird nest, appropriate measures would be taken to avoid inciden including establishing an avoidance buffer until the young have fledged.
+If a nest is identified that cannot be avoided, KPP Energy would consult with the Department of Wildlife and Parks and the USFWS to determine an app course of action. igratory birds.
+If Energy s one or tal take, in active c Kansas propriate If it is determined that the Proposed Action resulted in the introduction of species at the Project, KPP Energy would develop an appropriate weed man- plan(s) in keeping with any relevant Kansas policies to prevent invasive spec becoming established. invasive agement ies from Historic and Cultural ResourcesThe Cheyenne and Arapaho Tribes of Oklahoma, Kaw Nation of Oklahoma Nation, Pawnee Nation of Oklahoma, and Wichita and Affiliated Tribes (Keechi, Waco & Tawakonie) of Oklahoma would be notified if any ina discoveries are made during project activities. ı, Osage Wichita, dvertent Aesthetics/Visual None None Air QualityKPP Energy would implement fugitive dust control measures, including w during construction of the Proposed Action, and all construction equipmer be maintained in accordance with manufacturer's instructions. /atering, it would Socioeconomics and None native.
+Noise Construction-related noise effects would be mitigated as much as practiminimize nighttime noise effects by limiting noise-generating activities to the between 6:00 a.m. and 6:00 p.m. depending on the time of year and tak consideration construction-related safety considerations. ctical to ne hours ing into Transportation and TrafficKPP Energy would coordinate with the City of Clay Center and Clay Construction needed, to ensure the existing traffic control infrastructure can support const of the Proposed Action, and to coordinate access to the Project site to minimize effects during construction. unty, as struction ze traffic Environmental Risk Management Waste generation would be managed in accordance with Federal, State, ar regulations.
+Safety at the Project would be managed by strict adherence to requirements.
+Procedures in an emergency response plan would include mana- efforts, a Hazardous Operations Manual, and Spill Control and Countern d Local OSHA agement neasures hazards. ("SPCC") plans designed to protect workers and the public from exposure to